-Writing bilingual resume can be challenging.
-If you simply list out the languages without providing some credentials, it won’t sound persuasive.
+Writing a bilingual resume can be challenging.
+If you list out the languages without providing some credentials, it won’t sound persuasive.

 So, if you consider your bilingual ability a decent skill that makes you stand out from other job candidates, you would want the recruiter to pay attention to it immediately.

-Surely, it is hard to find a truly workable writing strategy that guarantees your successful approval, and if you have done a bilingual resume search already, you may have come to the same conclusion.
+Surely, it is hard to find a truly workable writing strategy that guarantees your successful approval.
+If you have done a bilingual resume search already, you may have come to the same conclusion.

-Nevertheless, if you follow recommendations for a bilingual resume writing, you will definitely increase chances of getting noticed!
+Nevertheless, if you follow recommendations from our bilingual resume writing service, you will definitely increase your chances of getting noticed!

 1. Submit in English